Metal Bridge, County Durham

 Metal Bridge is a hamlet in County Durham, England, situated a few miles south of Durham.
 The East Coast Main Line runs directly through Metal Bridge but trains do not stop.

 Metal Bridge is situated within the civil parish of Ferryhill.
+The boundary with Croxdale and Hett parish is immediately to the north, between the hamlet and the A688 road.